 It is your responsibility to read the bill of landing before you accept it.
 The bill of lading requires the mover to provide the service you have requested, and you must pay the charges for the service.

 The bill of landing is an important document.
 Have it available until your shipment is delivered, all charges are paid and all claims, if any, are settled.

 When the mover arrives to load your shipment, although not required to do so, usually inventories your shipment listing any damage or unusual wear.
 The purpose is to make a record of the condition of each item.
 If the driver does not make an inventory, you should make one yourself.

 After completing the inventory, the driver will usually sign each page and ask you to sign each page.
 It is important before signing that you make sure that the inventory lists every item in your shipment and that the entries regarding the condition of each item are correct.
 You have the right to note any disagreement.
 When your shipment is delivered, if an item is missing or damaged, your ability to recover from the mover for any loss or damage may depend on the notations made.

 The driver will give you a copy of each page of the inventory.
 Attach the complete inventory to your copy of the bill of lading.
 It is your receipt for the goods.

-At the time your shipment is delivered, it is your responsibility to check the items delivered against the items listed on your inventory.
+When your shipment is delivered, it is your responsibility to check the items delivered against the items listed on your inventory.
 If new damage is discovered, make a record of it on the inventory form.
-Call the damage to the attention of the driver and request that a record of the damage be made on the driver's copy of the inventory.
+Call the damage to the attention of the driver and request that a record of the damage be made on the driver’s copy of the inventory.